rolkotaki/rolkotech-blog/backend/README.md

 alembic upgrade head
 ```

-To create the superuser, you can call this Python script, assuming you have the virtual environment activated:
+To create the superuser you can call this Python script, assuming you have the virtual environment activated:

 ```
 python app/initial_data.py